AshishBamba05/CreditX/README.md

 # 💳 CreditX

-**CreditX** is a machine learning web app that predicts a user's credit score based on financial data including income, savings, debt, and annual expenditure.
+**CreditX** is a machine learning web app that predicts whether a user will financially default based on financial data including income, savings, debt, and annual expenditure.

 ## 🔗 Launch the App